GETobjects/GETobjects/org/getobjects/jsapp/README.txt

 ***

-The API exposed towards Application, Component, Context and Session scripts its mostly the same like the API of JOPE.
+The API exposed towards Application, Component, Context and Session scripts its mostly the same like the API of Go.
 If a script implements a relevant function (eg awake()), jsapp will call it.

 To call 'super' implementations (default implementations), prefix the function